JaGeo/LobsterPy/paper/paper.md

 ---
 # Summary
-The LOBSTER software aids in extracting quantum-chemical bonding information from materials.
-It does this by projecting the plane-wave based wave functions from density functional theory (DFT) onto an atomic orbital basis.
-[LobsterEnv](https://github.com/materialsproject/pymatgen/blob/master/pymatgen/io/lobster/lobsterenv.py), which is implemented in pymatgen[@ong2013python] by some of the authors of this package, facilitates the use of quantum-chemical bonding information obtained from LOBSTER to identify neighbors and coordination environments. _LobsterPy_ is a Python package that offers a set of convenient tools to analyze further and summarize the LobsterEnv outputs in the form of JSONs that are easy to interpret and process.
+The LOBSTER software aids in extracting quantum-chemical bonding information from materials by projecting the plane-wave based wave functions from density functional theory (DFT) onto an atomic orbital basis.
+[LobsterEnv](https://github.com/materialsproject/pymatgen/blob/master/pymatgen/io/lobster/lobsterenv.py), which is implemented in pymatgen[@ong2013python] by some of the authors of this package, facilitates the use of quantum-chemical bonding information obtained from LOBSTER calculations to identify neighbors and coordination environments. _LobsterPy_ is a Python package that offers a set of convenient tools to further analyze and summarize the LobsterEnv outputs in the form of JSONs that are easy to interpret and process.
 These tools enable the estimation of (anti) bonding contributions, generation of textual descriptions, and visualization of LOBSTER computation results.
 Since its first release, both _LobsterPy_ and _LobsterEnv_ capabilities have been extended significantly.
 Unlike earlier versions, which could only automatically analyze Crystal Orbital Hamilton Populations (COHPs)[@dronskowski1993crystal], both can now also analyze Crystal Orbital Overlap Populations (COOP)[@hughbanks1983chains] and Crystal Orbital Bond Index (COBI)[@mueller2021crystal].